Vincerx Pharma, Inc.

 VIP152 (formerly known as BAY 1251152)

 VIP152 is the company's lead candidate, a highly selective P-TEFb (CDK9) inhibitor discovered at Bayer.
 P-TEFb (positive transcription elongation factor beta) is a protein complex comprising CDK9 and a cyclin binding partner (T1, T2A/B or K).
 When active, it phosphorylates the C-terminal domain of RNA polymerase II and elongation factor DSIF leading to release of the promoter pause and transcriptional elongation2.
 Target genes of active P-TEFb include anti-apoptotic genes such as MYC, MCL1, and others.
 Aberrant P-TEFb activity leads to overexpression of these genes, which play a large factor in tumor survival and resistance to treatment.
 VIP152 inhibits P-TEFb's phosphorylation activity with an IC50 of 3-4 nM (low and high ATP).
 It has high in-vitro selectivity over other CDK family members.
 The median IC50 in a panel of 33 tumor cell lines was 67 nM (proliferation inhibition, as reported in SEC filings).
 The drug is currently being tested in Phase I expansion cohorts (NCT02635672) with patients required to either have Myc-aberrated r/r aggressive lymphoma (Arm 1) or Myc-abberated advanced solid tumors (Arm 2).
 Note that all patients must have confirmed MYC overexpression or translocation.
 The first patient was dosed on June 3 2021.
 A second trial (NCT04978779) in CLL and Richter Syndrome (RS) patients r/r to venetoclax and/or ibrutinib with a requirement for MYC-aberration is also underway, with the first patient dosed on December 17 2021.
 After dose escalation, the company intends to enroll 20 additional patients in each of the CLL and RS cohorts.
 The company is on track to initiate potential Phase 2 studies in the second half of 2022, as monotherapy and in combination with Pembrolizumab.

 VIP152 - clinical data

-The company is currently amending the Bayer protocol that served as the basis for the Phase I trial and adding two arms in the expansion cohort.
-They are doing a dose escalation for CLL and RS for the risk of tumor lysis syndrome commonly experienced in this population.
-There is a clear focus on patients who are most likely to respond to CDK9 inhibitor treatment - those with MYC aberrations and those who have failed BTK and Venetoclax where the highest unmet medical need lies.
+The company is focusing on patients who are most likely to respond to CDK9 inhibitor treatment - those with MYC aberrations and those who have failed BTK and/or Venetoclax treatment where the highest unmet medical need lies.

-Prior Phase 1 data released were very compelling.
+Prior Phase 1 (NCT02635672) data released were very compelling.
 They enrolled 31 patients (all-comer advanced cancer with no biomarker selection), 97% of which had prior systemic chemotherapies.
-From 7 'double-hit' (DH) DLBCL, they had 2 PET-negative CRs.
-Both CRs have been very durable with one patient on treatment for 3.6 years and the other for 2.3 years.
+From 7 'double-hit' (DH) DLBCL, they had 2 PET-negative CRs (complete metabolic remissions).
+Both CRs have had significant duration with one patient on treatment for 3.6 years and the other for 2.3 years.
 These patients ended treatment due to the COVID pandemic but have remained in remission as of December 2021.

 Of the total 31 treated patients, there were no major treatment-related SAEs.
 No patients withdrew due to toxicity.
-There were 9 Grade 3/4 neutropenia and 3 Grade 3 anemia.
-Early neutropenia observed in the trial indicates an on-target effect of MCL1 downregulation.
-This is pharmacodynamic evidence of the drug working.
+There were 9 cases of Grade 3/4 neutropenia and 3 cases of Grade 3 anemia.
+Early neutropenia observed in the trial indicates an on-target effect of MCL1 downregulation and pharmacodynamic evidence of the drug working.
 The neutropenia was manageable (with dose reductions and/or growth factor support), and it is worthy to note that no patients dropped out of the study due to toxicity.
 There have been no major unexpected adverse events in the two patients with CRs, highlighting a favorable tolerability profile in the context of extended treatment.